 Among on-going research projects in corporate finance, we find:

-- Investigations of if investment-cash flow sensitivities measure investment intensity or financial constraints.
+- Investigations of whether investment-cash flow sensitivities measure investment intensity or financial constraints.

 - The sensitivity of investment-cash flow sensitivities to measurement bias.

 - How inventory management interacts with corporate cash management.

 - The ability of credit ratings to measure financial constraints.

 Examples of research in corporate governance: